 Frequently Asked Questions

-What does 240/40R18 mean for a motorcycle tire?
+What does the 240/40R18 size mean for my motorcycle?

-How do I know when to replace my 240/40R18 tire?
+How often should I replace my 240/40R18 tires?

 Our Verdict